 This can be done using a ballast spreader (my preferred model is reviewed here) or using a small spoon.

-- Brush away any final bits still clinging to the sleepers.
+- Brush away any final bits still clinging to the rails and sleepers.

 - Tidy up the edges so the ballast either side of the track ends parallel the track.